awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics.md

 **Contact handle time**  <a name="contact-handle-time-historical"></a>
 Total time that an agent spent on contacts, including hold time and **After contact work time**\.
 This includes any time spent on contacts while in a custom status\.
 Note that the time spent in a custom status is not available in the CTR or as a separate metric\.

-**Contacts abandoned**  <a name="contacts-abandoned-historical"></a>
+**Contacts abandoned**  <a name="contacts-abandoned-historical"></a> Contacts abandoned is a metric that works for queue or phone number groupings
 Count of contacts disconnected by the customer while in the queue\.
+This metric can only be grouped by Queue or Phone Number groupings.
 Contacts queued for callback are not counted as abandoned\.

 **Contacts abandoned in *X* seconds**  <a name="contacts-abandoned-x-historical"></a>
 Count of contacts disconnected by the customer while in the queue for 0 to *X* seconds\.
 The possible values for *X* are: 15, 20, 25, 30, 45, 60, 90, 120, 180, 240, 300, and 600\.